beatrizmcfonseca/Linear-Regression/README.md

-# datascience-programming-regression
+# Linear-Regression
-Repository of Regression paper from data science and business analytics course 2020
+Repository of Linear Regression paper from programming class in data science and business analytics course 2020

 ## Breve resumo do código
 ==========================